Fruit Pizza

 Sugar Cookie Crust Ingredients

-- Softened unsalted butter – remember to leave it out at room temperature before you start making the dough.
+- Softened unsalted butter – Remember to leave your butter out at room temperature before you start making the dough.
 That way it’s soft and easy to cream.

-- Granulated sugar – this gives makes the crust lightly crispy around the edges but soft inside.
+- Granulated sugar – This gives makes the crust lightly crispy edges but a soft and chewy center.

-- Vanilla extract – you can also use the same amount of almond extract for a different flavor.
+- Vanilla extract – You can also use the same amount of almond extract for a bit of a different flavor.

-- All-purpose flour – use the spoon and level method to measure your flour for the best cookie crust.
+- All-purpose flour – For best results, use the spoon and level method to measure your flour for a fail proof cookie crust.

 Can you use salted butter?